danhey/maelstrom/paper/paper.md

 for orbital periods less than tens of days, whilst long-baseline interferometry requires coordinating ground-based observations.

-However, in some binary systems, one or both of the companions are pulsating variable stars.
+However, in some binary systems, one or both of the components are pulsating variable stars.
 Some variable stars make excellent clocks, possessing stable pulsations which do not vary significantly throughout their orbit.
-One such type are the $\delta$ Scuti variables, a class of A/F type stars.
+One such type are the $\delta$ Scuti variables, a class of A/F type stars lying along the classical instability strip.
 As the pulsating star is tugged around by the gravity of its companion, the time taken for its light to reach Earth varies.
-A map of the binary orbit can then be constructed by observing the phase of the pulsations over time, which can be converted into time delays $\tau$: a measure of the relative time taken for the light to reach Earth (as shown in Fig. 1).
+A map of the binary orbit can then be constructed by observing the phase of the pulsations over time, which can be converted into time delays -- a measure of the relative time taken for the light to reach Earth (as shown in Fig. 1).
 This method, phase modulation, is uniquely suited to observing intermediate period binaries [@Murphy2015Deriving].